 Grilled Cedar Plank Salmon

-Salmon is a go-to here because it’s healthy and cooks so fast!
+Salmon is a go-to here because it’s full of nutrients and cooks so fast!
 When we’re not grilling, we love to make it indoors.
 Our Baked Asian Salmon in Foil and Blackened Salmon Burgers with Avocado Crema are also easy to make.
-I recently shared my Blackened Salmon Tacos as well!
+We enjoy our Blackened Salmon Tacos as well!

 Big Green Egg Cedar Plank Salmon